-- Develop programmes and services to empower the poor through Self Help Groups (SHGs) - Develop skills and promote technology access to improve BoP - Bottom of Pyramid livelihood - Enact a diversity agenda to build a productive and balanced workforce.
+- Develop programmes and services to empower the poor through Self Help Groups (SHGs) - Develop skills and promote technology access to improve BOP livelihood - Enact a diversity agenda to build a productive and balanced workforce.

 Businesses need to create an enabling environment for the underprivileged and leverage improved processes and higher productivity to develop products that suit their needs.